- Closed for the summer. I will honor appointments already set.

 Replace all existing frets, and dress new frets.
 Includes setup.

 Build custom nut.
 Includes installation and setup.
-Does not include the cost of material.
+Includes bone blank, may not include cost of other material.

 Build custom, compensated saddle.
 Includes installation and setup.
-Does not include the cost of material.
+Includes bone blank, may not include cost of other material.

 Includes setup.
 Does not include refinishing/repainting.